AGOberprieler/GinJinn2/docs/5-example_applications.rst

 Prediction and counting
 ^^^^^^^^^^^^^^^^^^^^^^^

-Now, we can use the trained model to predict bounding-boxes and insect categories on new data.
+Now, we can use the trained model to predict bounding boxes and insect categories on new image data.
-As stand-in for new data, we will use the previously generated test dataset.
+As stand-in for new data, we will use the previously generated test dataset as input to the :code:`ginjinn predict` command.
-The :code:`ginjinn predict` command is used for this purpose.
-We will also turn on the visualization option (:code:`-v`) , the get a visual representation of the prediction.
+We will also turn on the visualization option (:code:`-v`), to get a visual representation of the predictions.

 .. code-block:: BASH

     ginjinn predict stickytraps_project -i stickytraps_split_sw/test/images -o stickytraps_test_prediction -v

-This will generate a COCO dataset (sans original images) at :code:`stickytraps_test_prediction`.
-This dataset can be used as an input for all other GinJinn2 commands expecting COCO input.
+This will generate a COCO dataset named :code:`stickytraps_test_prediction`, which can be used as an input for all other GinJinn2 commands supporting COCO input.
 The visualizations are written to :code:`stickytraps_test_prediction/visualization`.

-Before we can count the insects, we first to remove duplicate detections.
+Before we can count the insects, we first need to remove duplicated objects.
-A duplicate detection occurs, when an object is present in two or more sliding windows, and is successfully detected in more than one of them.
+Duplications occur when an object is present in two or more sliding windows and successfully detected in more than one of them.
-We will use :code:`ginjinn utils sw_merge` to combine the sliding window predictions, and reconstruct the orignal input image; this will automatically remove duplicate predictions.
+We will use :code:`ginjinn utils sw_merge` to combine the predictions for sliding windows as this will automatically remove duplicate predictions.
-The following command merges the sliding window images (:code:`-i stickytraps_split/test/images`) and annotations (:code:`-a stickytraps_test_prediction/annotations.json`), and saves the merged images and annotations to :code:`stickytraps_test_prediction_merged` (:code:`-o`).
+The following command merges the sliding-window images (:code:`-i stickytraps_split/test/images`) and annotations (:code:`-a stickytraps_test_prediction/annotations.json`),
+and writes the merged images and annotations to :code:`stickytraps_test_prediction_merged` (:code:`-o`).

 .. code-block:: BASH

     ginjinn utils sw_merge -i stickytraps_split_sw/test/images -a stickytraps_test_prediction/annotations.json -o stickytraps_test_prediction_merged -t bbox-detection

-If you want to have a look at the prediction, the results can be visualized using :code:`ginjinn vis -I stickytraps_test_prediction_merged -v bbox`.
+If you want to have a look at the predictions, the results can be visualized using :code:`ginjinn vis -I stickytraps_test_prediction_merged -v bbox`.

 Now that duplicate predictions are removed, we can count the insects: